awsdocs/aws-kms-developer-guide/doc_source/services-s3.md

 ## Encryption Context<a name="s3-encryption-context"></a>

 Each service that is integrated with AWS KMS specifies an [encryption context](concepts.md#encrypt_context) when requesting data keys, encrypting, and decrypting\.
 The encryption context is [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) that AWS KMS uses to check for data integrity\.

-When an encryption context is specified for an encryption operation, Amazon S3 specifies the same encryption the decryption operation\.
+When an encryption context is specified for an encryption operation, Amazon S3 specifies the same encryption context for the decryption operation\.
 Otherwise, the decryption fails\.

-If you are using SSE\-KMS or the Amazon S3 encryption client to perform encryption, Amazon S3 uses the bucket path as the encryption context\.
-In the `requestParameters` field of a CloudTrail log file, the encryption context will look similar to this\.
+If you use SSE\-KMS or the Amazon S3 encryption client for encryption, Amazon S3 uses the bucket path as the encryption context\.
+In the `requestParameters` field of a CloudTrail log file, the encryption context will look similar to the following one\.

 ```
 "encryptionContext": {